kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Fragments of a Faith Forgotten.md

 12. The powers that compel rebirth, presumably the representatives of the Father and Mother.
 13. Sarbug (Wright).
 These are apparently various planes or states.
 14. The serpent likely represents the passions inherent in the elemental essence.
-15. Is it possible that a real biographical element is woven into the poem?I tend to believe this.
+15. Is it possible that a real biographical element is woven into the poem?
+I tend to believe this.
 It could even be a lost chapter from the hidden life of Bardaisan himself.
 Driven by a desire to uncover the secrets of Gnosis, he joins a caravan to Egypt and arrives in Alexandria.
 There, he meets a friend on the same quest.
 Bardaisan first has the bad luck to fall into the hands of a self-indulgent and greedy school of magic, temporarily forgetting his true mission.
 Only after this difficult experience does he find the teachings he sought in the Valentinian school.
 This is just a theory, but it's neither impossible nor improbable.

 Names have power.
 Compare this to the beautiful "Come unto us" passages in the Song of the Powers of the Pistis Sophia.
 The descent of the Holy Ghost, or spiritual consciousness, involves the names of the Father, Son, and Holy Ghost, representing the powers of the immortal principles in humans.
 During initiation, he left his body behind in a trance and moved "to the right," as all initiates in the Orphic and other Mysteries do.